 People have grown cynical as a result of these broken promises.
 Who today believes anyone when they say: “Don’t be afraid”?
 Why should they?

 With this in mind, return now to the Gospel story.
 When Jairus heard the awful news about his only child, perhaps he, too, was cynical.
 To his ears, the promise of Jesus must have seemed outlandish.

 But Christ took that child’s hand in his own, and before Jairus’s amazed eyes—amid the laughter of the disciples themselves—he restored Jairus’ daughter to life.

 Christ’s promises are not like the promises of the world.
 Where the world can offer only excuses, Christ delivers truth—and hope.
 Every day he says to us: “Do not be afraid; only believe.”
 This assurance comes not from an ivory-tower philosopher, who has no knowledge of the real world, but from one who experienced at first hand how truly frightening the world can be.
 From a man who lived his entire life in the shadow of humiliation, suffering, and death; who bore these things with unshakable faith in the truth of his heavenly Father.

 Such faith requires great courage.
 But for Christians, that courage is not an idle, romantic longing.
 It is a promise offered by someone who always delivered on his promises—even to the point of returning from death.

 This is not to say that we will all be miraculously delivered from our worst nightmares, as Jairus was.
 God will perform His miracles to suit His purposes, and sometimes His purposes require that we endure terrible sufferings.
-As Armenians, we can never forget that—even more than a century after the Genocide.
+As Armenians, we can never forget that.

 Christ made many promises during his ministry.
 Before he ascended to his Father, he promised that he would one day come again.
 On that day, he will take the hands of each of his faithful children in his own—from the first martyr to the last baptized soul—and demonstrate once and for all that they were merely sleeping after all.